MITLibraries/att/README.md

 Deployment (Production)
 -------------------------------

-Adjust application.properties to:
+Find and adjust application.properties to:

-- point to the correct share directory on the server.
+- point to the correct share directory on the server (where files are submitted).
+  - correct mysql creds
 - (optional: update with SMTP password)

 Build using Maven and copy the result .war file to the Tomcat instance: